 However, it was unclear whether ’other workers in the care system’ included GPs.
 Nursing in Practice‘s sister publication Pulse has contacted the Department of Health and Social Care to clarify.

-Dr Harries admitted that there had been concerns on a local basis.
+Dr Harries admitted that there had been concerns and problems around PPE on a local basis.

 It was revealed that the majority of GPs didn’t have an adequate supply of protective equipment by the start of this week, and their concerns were exacerbated by receiving face masks that had a label stuck over their 2016 expiry date.